biometry/APES/R/R10-gettingStarted.md

 ---
 layout: page
-title: Getting started
+title: Getting started with R
 category: r
 ---

-# Getting started

-Getting started with R
 ===

 **Synopsis:** R is the most widely used software for statistical calculations.
 This explains how to get started with using R.